sUmichas/e-jobs/README.md

 - In Posts page you see all posts that have been created

--In Create-post you can create a new post.
+- In Create-post you can create a new post.
   Note that you have to sign in to create a new post

--In Users you can see all users that have created an account.
+- In Users you can see all users that have created an account.
 If you click on someone a profile page appears with all his information

--In post/[post:id] you can see the details of a post.
+- In post/[post:id] you can see the details of a post.
 You can also edit it, if you are the one that created it.
   You can also see the comments that other users have posted.
 You can also create your own comment.

--Once you sing in, there is a link Your posts under your "username-list" in navbar.
+- Once you sing in, there is a link Your posts under your "username-list" in navbar.
   In this page you can see all your posts.